Youssef-63/Project-6/README.md

 # Project-6
-Application of the Randomforest algorithm to forecast used car values in Morocco
+Application of the RandomForestRegressor algorithm to forecast used car values in Morocco